abuyusif01/abuyusif01.github.io/_posts/thm/2022-21-05-tryhackme-biblioteca.md

 ```
 Luckily we go smokey password then use it to login ssh.

 # User.txt

 So now we smokey.
-But holup, this user doesn't have the user.txt, urgh c'mon.. whatever
+But holup, this user cant read user.txt, urgh c'mon.. whatever
 lets find our way to hazel

 ```bash